Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the story, the monster attacked a swimmer in the lake, and Saint Columba ordered the animal to retreat.

-More recently, in May 1933, the local Inverness Courier newspaper reported that a couple driving along a newly constructed road around the lake spotted a giant creature sticking its head out of the water.
+More recently, in May 1933, the local Inverness Courier newspaper reported that a couple driving along the newly constructed road around the lake spotted a giant creature sticking its head out of the water.

 In December of the same year, the Daily Mail (UK) hired a man named Marmaduke Wetherell, a South African hunter, to go to Loch Ness to search for the monster.
-Mr. Wetherell said that he found giant footprints that probably belonged to a soft-footed creature, measuring up to 6 meters long.
+Mr. Wetherell said that he found giant footprints that probably belonged to a soft-footed creature, up to 6 meters long.

 Is the Loch Ness Monster a giant eel?